Melon (online music service): Accolades

-Melon became one of "Korea's Best 25 Apps" in the 2011 App Awards Korea.
+Melon, a leading music streaming service in South Korea, has achieved significant recognition over the years for its impact on the music industry and its innovative features.
+In 2011, it was honored as one of "Korea's Best 25 Apps" at the App Awards Korea, highlighting its popularity and user-friendly design.

 Melon was recognized at the 2012 Trusted Brand Awards.

 Melon won the "Grand Prize for Digital Contents" in the 2012 Korean Digital Management Innovation Awards.

 Melon was recognized in the 2012 Korea Brand Power Index.

 Ilgan Sports ranked Melon as the 3rd most influential entity in the K-pop industry in a November 2013 poll in celebration of its 44th anniversary.